Health Plan Coordination of Care Requirements

 220.127.116.11 Inter-T/RBHA/Health Plan Transfer Process

 An adult person enrolled with The Health Plan, family, guardian, behavioral health provider, state agency staff or other health provider staff is responsible for the initiation of an Inter-T/RBHA transfer.
 The referral is initiated when the home T/RBHA/Health Plan provides a completed Provider Manual Form 4.2.1 AzCH-CCP Inter-Transfer and Coordination of Services Request Form.
-This form can be obtained by calling the Provider Services Call Center at 866-796-0542.
+This form can be obtained by calling Customer Serviceat 1-866-796-0542.
 In addition, the following information must be provided to the receiving T/RBHA/Health Plan as quickly as possible:

 - The person’s comprehensive clinical record;